amingilani/wv-payreporter/README.md

 + I also allowed the Payroll Report to be downloaded as CSV, and served it over JSON to demonstrate my abilities.

+There's **one caveat** of the single table decision, but it's fine given the use-case.
+It is technically possible for the same report_id to be uploaded twice.
+Since the validation on whether a Time Report's report_id already exists in the database happens at the application layer: if a user opens two sessions and uploads a Time Report from two pages at _exactly_ the same time, and both `TimeReport` validations run before either has been saved to the database, then both validations will succeed and save the time_report.

+However, given that app this is for a single client, and this case is incredibly hard to trigger unless you're being hit by hundreds or thousands of requests a second, the risk was worth taking to demonstrate a tableless model.

 ## Application

 Let's walk over key parts of the application.
 The `schema.rb` only defines one important table, since a "Time Report" is probably a collection of Time Logs, that's what the table is: